General Holder Smooth Convergence Rates Follow From Specialized Rates Assuming Growth Bounds: Introduction

+Recent interest in first-order methods for convex optimization has grown out of their successful application in high-dimensional statistics, signal processing, and data science.
+The effectiveness of first-order methods in solving these large-scale applications is fundamentally tied to the problem's underlying geometry.
+This has led to the development of robust convergence theory, describing the algorithmic speed-ups induced by the existence of different problem structures.

+Typically first-order optimization methods rely on the objective function possessing some continuity or smoothness structure.
+In nonsmooth optimization, an assumption like the objective function being uniformly Lipschitz continuous is usually needed.
+In smooth optimization, an assumption like the objective's gradient being uniformly Lipschitz is often made.
+In this work, we consider H\"older smooth objective functions (see~\eqref{eq:holder-smooth}), which captures both of these standard settings and facilitates the development of universal or blackbox methods as done in the recent works~\cite{Nesterov2015,Lan2015,Kerdreux2018,Diaz2021,RenegarGrimmer2021}.

 Throughout the first-order optimization literature, improved convergence rates typically follow from assuming the given objective function satisfies a growth/error bound or Kurdyka-{\L}ojasiewicz condition (see~\cite{Lojasiewicz1963,Lojasiewicz1993,Kurdyka1998,Bolte2007,Bolte2017} for a sample of works developing these ideas).
-One common formalization of this comes from assuming $(\alpha,p)$-H\"olderian growth holds, defined by
+We consider the formalization of this through H\"older growth bounds (see~\eqref{eq:holder-growth}) with respect to some growth exponent $p$.
 The two most important cases of this bound are Quadratic Growth given by $p=2$ (generalizing strong convexity~\cite{Necoara2019}) and Sharp Growth given by $p=1$ (which occurs broadly in nonsmooth optimization~\cite{Burke1993}).
+Beyond these two special cases, nearly every objective function of interest is semialgebraic, from which the results of~\cite{Bolte2007} ensure a growth bound holds locally with some exponent (although it may be large and thus correspond to quite flat growth).
+Considering the generalization given by the Kurdyka-Lojasiewicz property~\cite{Bolte2017}, prior works derived dimension dependent bounds on this exponent~\cite{Li2015} and calculus relating them to those of underlying component functions~\cite{Li2018}.

-Typically different convergence proofs are employed for the cases of minimizing $f$ with and without assuming the existence of a given growth lower bound.
-Table~\ref{tab:rates} summarizes the number of iterations required to guarantee $\epsilon$-accuracy for several well-known first-order methods: the Proximal Point Method with any stepsize $\rho>0$ defined by
+Different convergence proofs are typically employed for minimization with or without assuming the existence of a given growth lower bound.
+Table~\ref{tab:rates} summarizes the number of iterations required to guarantee $\epsilon$-accuracy for several well-known first-order methods (see Section~\ref{sec:analysis} for a precise description of these algorithms and the appendix for example details applying our theory).